Honey Panko Bread CrumbsAdd to cart$4.69

 Ingredients: wheat flour, water, shortening (palm oil, rapeseed oil), yeast, honey, glucose, salt. yeast food (wheat flour, corn starch, salt, ammonium chloride, calcium sulfate, L-ascorbic acid, amylase from aspergillus oryzae, magnesium sulfate).

 One 8 oz package is enough to feed several people.
-We suggest you order a few packages to have it on hand for when you need it, so we have a special deal below.
+We suggest you order a few packages to have it on hand for when you need it.

 We recommend this product in the following ImportFood.com Japanese recipes